Early Pregnancy Unit

 How do I get referred to EPU?

-This is a walk in service meaning that you can self-refer and do not need to have seen a GP first.
-You must have a positive pregnancy test but be less than 14 weeks pregnant.
-We will see any woman who arrives at the clinic before 11am.
+This is a walk- in service meaning that you can self-refer and do not need to have seen a GP first.
+You must have a positive pregnancy test and be less than 14 weeks pregnant.
 Please note you may experience a wait of up to four hours.

 What happens in EPU?

-When you arrive in the EPU, you need to book in with the receptionist.
+When you arrive in the EPU, you need to book in with the receptionist – if the receptionist has not opened the door, please take a laminated number to the right of the door.
 You will be given a form to complete regarding your pregnancy.
 The nurses will prioritise women based on their needs, meaning that someone who arrives in clinic after you may be seen first.
 There are also follow up clinics running at the same time for patients who have previously been seen in EPU.

 The EPU is a nurse-led service.
 You will have a consultation and scan with a nurse and in some cases a blood test will be taken.
 The nurse will discuss the diagnosis with you and give you a management plan at the consultation.